-Under the Einstein License, we are also obligated to make milestone payments corresponding to: (i) approval of the first IND by the FDA or foreign equivalent for a Licensed Product; (ii) approval of any subsequent IND application or foreign equivalent for a "new indication" for a Licensed Product; (iii) initiation of Phase II clinical trials or foreign equivalent on a Licensed Product; (iv) initiation of Phase II clinical trials or foreign equivalent for a "new indication" for a Licensed Product; (v) initiation of Phase III clinical trials or foreign equivalent on a Licensed Product; (vi) initiation of Phase III clinical trials or foreign equivalent on a Licensed Product; (vii) initiation of Phase III clinical trials or foreign equivalent on a Licensed Product; (vii) the first commercial sale of a Licensed Product; (viii) the first commercial sale of each "new indication" for one of our previously approved Licensed Product; and (ix) cumulative sales of certain Licensed Products reaching certain threshold amounts.
+Under the Einstein License, we are also obligated to make milestone payments corresponding to: (i) approval of the first IND by the FDA or foreign equivalent for a Licensed Product; (ii) approval of any subsequent IND application or foreign equivalent for a "new indication" for a Licensed Product; (iii) initiation of Phase II clinical trials or foreign equivalent on a Licensed Product; (iv) initiation of Phase III clinical trials or foreign equivalent for a "new indication" for a Licensed Product; (vi) initiation of Phase III clinical trials or foreign equivalent on a Licensed Product; (vii) initiation of Phase III clinical trials or foreign equivalent for a "new indication" for a Licensed Product, (vii) the first commercial sale of a Licensed Product; (viii) the first commercial sale of each "new indication" for one of our previously approved Licensed Products; and (ix) cumulative sales of certain Licensed Products reaching certain threshold amounts.
 The aggregate amount of milestone payments made under the Einstein License may equal up to \$1.85 million for each Licensed Product and up to \$1.85 million for each new indication of a Licensed Product.
 Additionally, the aggregate amount of one-time milestone payments based on cumulative sales of all Licensed Products may equal up to \$5.75 million.